carafelix/grammy-hono-template/README.md

 - make sure `ngrook` is functional, if not follow their [setup instructions](https://dashboard.ngrok.com/get-started/setup/linux)
 - create a .dev.vars file in the proyect root directory, replace YOUR_BOT_TOKEN with your actual Telegram bot token
   - `echo BOT_TOKEN=$YOU_BOT_TOKEN >> .dev.vars`
+- change the name of the worker in `wrangler.toml` to your worker name

 ## Dev enviroment deployment
 - `npm run dev`